AdaCore/uwrap/documentation/language_templates.rst

 In some cases, node creation through the wrapping is not enough, and allocation needs to be performed outside of the wrapped / wrapping system.
-This can be created through the new () operator.
+This can be created through the new () function.

 new () can be invoked in match and pick clauses.
 In a match clauses, it's always return a reference to the object evaluated (and is therefore evaluated to true).